teorth/equational_theories/commentary/Equation38.md

 The free magma on some set `S` of generators for this law is `ℕ×S` with `f(m,s)=(m+1,s)`, namely `(m,s) ◇ (n,t) = (m+1,s)`.

 The equivalence class of this law is among the largest ones (40 laws in our list of 4694 laws).

+The number of magmas of size n (modulo isomorphism) satisfying this law is [OEIS sequence A001372](https://oeis.org/A001372).